chevere/docs/components/Parameter.md

 ### Boolean Parameter

-[BooleanParameterInterface](../reference/Chevere/Interfaces/Parameter/BooleanParameterInterface.md) describes the component in charge of defining a parameter of type boolean.
+The [BooleanParameter](../reference/Chevere/Components/Parameter/BooleanParameter.md) component in charge of defining a parameter of type boolean.
 It support default `boolean` value.

 ```php
 use Chevere\Components\Parameter\BooleanParameter;